danbenn/sword2json/README.md

 __WARNING__: this code is in alpha, and still under active development.

+## Motivation

+Sword is the most widely used data format for making Bible apps and websites.

+The  originally developed in the late 90s by [Crosswire Bible Society](http://crosswire.org/sword).

+There are two official libraries for reading Sword modules: Java and C++.
+Neither are particularly friendly to newcomers, and lack good documentation.

+`sword2json` was created as a modern, delightful solution for building Bible apps and websites using pure Javascript.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.